-InMotion Hosting builds WordPress sites for $99, guaranteeing completion in two days.
+InMotion Hosting offers a complete suite of flexible interconnected, open-source digital products and infrastructure technologies.
+It has a built-in tool that helps you build your own WordPress website and launch in no time!
 It also provides a number of web hosting services, including WordPress, VPS, dedicated, and shared hosting.
-Shared hosting services start at $2.49 per month, WordPress hosting starts at $4.99 a month, VPS hosting starts at $17.99 a month, and dedicated hosting starts at $99.99 per month.
+Shared hosting services start at $2.49 per month, WordPress hosting starts at $2.99 a month, VPS hosting starts at $17.99 a month, and dedicated hosting starts at $139.99 per month.

 InMotion Hosting offers a 90-day money-back guarantee.
 It also boasts 99.84% uptime and offers SSL certificates, database backup, and website building tools.
 Customers can access 24/7 support for hosting via phone, chat, or the online support center.

 InMotion Hosting offers a generous 90-day money-back guarantee, free SSL certificate, and reliable uptime.
 Page load speeds can be slow on some of their servers, though, and account setup can require manual verification, which can lead to some delays.